RajeevVerma1/Statistical-Machine-Translation/README.md

 epochs:- 10
 Mean Square Error:-0.61(stack_data.csv)
 Mean Square Error:-0.43(beam_data.csv)
-I have dataset based on these parameters(beam_data.csv && stack_data.csv) which is saved under(rajeev_intern/set_eng_to_hindi/test/regression)
+I have dataset based on these parameters(beam_data.csv && stack_data.csv)
 I have used sequential model and calculated mean square error.
 I got mean square error to be approx 0.6 which is quite good.
 Then I have used (test.text) file for training.
 First I have calculated all the four parameters in this file through python code.
 	for calculating Percentage of comma(comma_percentage.py)
 	for calculating Percentage of long sentences(long_line_percentage.py)
 	for calculating Average words(avg_words_per_line.py)
-	for calculating Percentage of Stop Words(percentage_of_stop_word.py) After that I have calculated the value and then through moses software I have given the value of b and s and I got blue score value to be 46.58(rajeev_intern/set_eng_to_hindi/test/regression/bleu_score)
+	for calculating Percentage of Stop Words(percentage_of_stop_word.py) After that I have calculated the value and then through moses software I have given the value of b and s and I got blue score value to be 46.58
 ----------------------------------------------------------------------------------------------------------------------------------------------------
 2. Through word-vec embedding through glove in python 3.6 Model used:-Sequential